 By Dallas Rising, a former The Emily Program client and woman in recovery

 I don’t consider myself “an anorexic.”
 I do consider myself to be someone who lives with anorexia.
 Even today, when I’m at a healthy weight, I live with an eating disorder.
 It’s like a demon or a monster that sleeps deep within me and feeds on my shame, insecurities, and fears about myself.
 My eating disorder is something I live with, not who I am.

 I do consider myself an activist.
-I'm someone who believes that my actions can matter, and that bad situations can improve if we refuse to accept them and instead work to change them.
+I’m someone who believes that my actions can matter, and that bad situation can improve if we refuse to accept them and instead work to change them.

-I'm not an expert, but it seems to me that those of us who suffer with eating disorders tend to be sensitive people.
-My sensitivity to others fuels my anger at injustice, and my rejection of society's acceptance or apathy for wrongdoing that became my reason to get well.
-At the time, I didn't care much about myself or my own fate, but I still cared about violence in the world – especially violence done to animals.
+I’m not an expert, but it seems to me that those of us who suffer from eating disorders tend to be sensitive people.
+My sensitivity to others fuels my anger at injustice, and my rejection of society’s acceptance of apathy for wrongdoing became my reason to get well.
+At the time, I didn’t care much about myself or my own fate, but I still cared about violence in the world – especially violence done to animals.

 I saw my eating disorder as an enemy that was pulling me away from my efforts to make the world a safer place for other species.
 A dangerous distraction that diverted my attention away from what mattered most to me.
 Once I set my sights on what mattered, just like I do in my activism, I was already back in the game.

 There is a quote by Teddy Roosevelt that evokes a vivid sense of the courage and vulnerability that is required from anyone who faces a challenge that appears insurmountable.